Instagram: sparklivefire

 I first came to France in 1998, as a 19 year old student unable to drink in Las Vegas, but of legal age in France.
 There were a lot of firsts for me that year, my first espresso, first duck breast, first rabbit, and of course, my first sip of wine.
 More importantly, my second sip of wine.

 Then China.
-After France I knew I needed to live abroad again, but I wanted an even more exotix experience.
+After France I knew I needed to live abroad again, but I wanted an even more exotic experience.
 It was a toss-up between Russia and China, I'm glad that China won.
 Chengdu in the year 2000 was amazing.
 People still pedaled their bicycles everywhere, the cars on the road were either taxis (super affordable), government, or really rich people who could afford a Honda Accord.
 The sidewalks were filled with bamboo chairs for the teahouses where people played mahjong.
 And the food was amazing.
 My western North American palate was forever changed.
 Spice, Sweet, Sour, Garlic, Ginger, Numbing Pepper, Umami.
 I was there for a year, then I came back for two years, then I came back for the rest of my life.

 At least that's what I thought.